godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/write-to-file.md

 ## Examples When Used

-- When creating a new project, Roo generates multiple files but lets you review each before committing changes.
+- When creating a new project, Saarthi generates multiple files but lets you review each before committing changes.
-- When setting up configuration files, Roo shows the proposed configuration in a diff view for approval.
+- When setting up configuration files, Saarthi shows the proposed configuration in a diff view for approval.
-- When generating documentation, Roo creates markdown files but lets you make final adjustments in the diff view.
+- When generating documentation, Saarthi creates markdown files but lets you make final adjustments in the diff view.
-- When developing a prototype, Roo shows complete source files in a diff view where you can fine-tune before saving.
+- When developing a prototype, Saarthi shows complete source files in a diff view where you can fine-tune before saving.

 ## Usage Examples